-Blood flow to the scaphoid:
+Blood Flow to the Scaphoid

-Symptoms of a scaphoid fracture:
+The signs of a scaphoid fracture include: